sezanzeb/arduino-wxa50-alarm/readme.md

 Triggers USB playback of a yamaha WXA-50 amplifier at a specified time.

 The timezone is fixed to german as of now.
-I used this on an esp32, I guess it works with various other boards as well.
+I used this on an esp32, I guess it would work with various other boards as well if WiFiMulti is changed to something generic.

 ```
 Waiting for WiFi...